qedsac/qedsac/INSTALL-Windows.md

 You will need to copy the contents of the `src\data` and `src\doc` directories into your `Documents` folder.
 The command
 ```
-xcopy /s ..\src\doc\*.* ..\src\data\*.* %homepath%
+xcopy /s ..\src\doc\*.* ..\src\data\*.* %homepath%\Documents
 ```
 should accomplish this.
 If you prefer to put these files elsewhere, you'll need to modify the lines in the batch file that set the `%doc%` and `%data%` variables appropriately.

-Ideally, there would be a Windows-specific `make` file and `configure.bat` utility to deal with file dependencies (as in the Unix/Linux instructions).
-Also ideally, it would be possible to automatically create a `setup.exe` installation program.
+Ideally, there should be a Windows-specific `make` file and `configure.bat` utility to deal with file dependencies and configuration options (as in the Unix/Linux instructions).
+Also ideally, it should be possible to automatically create a `setup.exe` installation program.
 These features will have to wait until we can find someone willing (and able) to develop them.